 Our Covid-19 losses also remain subject to significant uncertainty.
 Actual ultimate losses for these events may differ materially from the Company's current estimates.
-As at September 30, 2023 and December 31, 2022, our recorded reserves relating to Covid-19 totaled \$13.9 million and \$39.0 million, respectively.
+As at September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, our recorded reserves relating to Covid-19 totaled \$13.9 million \$15.8 million and \$39.0 million, \$14.1 million, respectively.

-While the Company believes, based on current facts and circumstances, that its estimates of net reserves for losses and loss adjustment expenses are adequate for losses and loss adjustment expenses that have been incurred at September 30, 2023, the Company will continue to monitor its assumptions as new information becomes available and will adjust its estimate of net reserves for losses and loss adjustment expenses as appropriate.
+While the Company believes, based on current facts and circumstances, that its estimates of net reserves for losses and loss adjustment expenses are adequate for losses and loss adjustment expenses that have been incurred at September 30, 2023 March 31, 2024, the Company will continue to monitor its assumptions as new information becomes available and will adjust its estimate of net reserves for losses and loss adjustment expenses as appropriate.
 Actual ultimate losses for these events may differ materially from the Company's current estimates.

-9. Segment Reporting
+9.8.
+Segment Reporting

-We have determined our reportable business segments based on the information used by management in assessing performance and allocating resources to underwriting operations.
-We have identified two reportable business segments - International and Bermuda.
-Each of our identified reportable segments has a Chief Executive Officer who is responsible for the overall profitability of their segment and who regularly reports and is directly accountable to the chief operating decision maker: the Chief Executive Officer of the consolidated group.
+We have The Company has determined our its reportable business segments based on the information used by management in assessing performance and allocating resources to underwriting operations.
+We have operations and has identified two reportable business segments - International and Bermuda.
+Each of our the Company's identified reportable segments has a Chief Executive Officer who is responsible for the overall profitability of their segment and who regularly reports and is directly accountable to the chief operating decision maker: the Chief Executive Officer of the consolidated group.

-We evaluate reportable segment performance based on their respective underwriting income or loss.
-Underwriting income or loss is calculated as net premiums earned less losses and loss adjustment expenses, acquisition costs, and other underwriting expenses (net of third party fee income).
+We evaluate The Company evaluates the performance of reportable segment performance segments based on their respective underwriting income or loss.
+Underwriting income or loss is calculated as net premiums earned less losses and loss adjustment expenses, acquisition costs, and other underwriting expenses, (net net of third party fee income), income.
 General and administrative expenses not incurred by the reportable segments are included in corporate and other expenses as part of the reconciliation of net underwriting income or loss to net income or loss attributable to common shareholders.
-As we do not manage our assets by reportable segment, investment income and assets are not allocated to reportable segments.
+As we do the Company does not manage our its assets by reportable segment, investment income and assets are not allocated to reportable segments.

-Our core business is underwriting and our underwriting results are reflected in our reportable segments: (1) International, which is comprised of property, casualty and specialty insurance and reinsurance classes of business originating from the Company's London, Dublin, and Hamilton Select operations; and (2) Bermuda, which is comprised of property, casualty and specialty insurance and reinsurance classes of business originating from Hamilton Re, Bermuda and Hamilton Re US and subsidiaries.
-We consider many factors, including the nature of each segment's products, client types, production sources, distribution methods and the regulatory environment, in determining the aggregated operating segments.
+Our The Company's core business is underwriting and our its underwriting results are reflected in our its reportable segments: (1) International, which is comprised of property, casualty and specialty insurance and reinsurance classes of business originating from the Company's London, Dublin, and Hamilton Select operations; and (2) Bermuda, which is comprised of property, casualty and specialty insurance and reinsurance classes of business originating from Hamilton Re, Bermuda and Hamilton Re US and subsidiaries.
+We consider The Company considers many factors, including the nature of each segment's products, client types, production sources, distribution methods and the regulatory environment, in determining the aggregated operating segments.

-Corporate includes net realized and unrealized gains (losses) on investments, net investment income (loss), other income (loss) not incurred by the reportable segments, net foreign exchange gains (losses), general and administrative expenses not incurred by the reportable segments, amortization of intangible assets, interest expense, and income tax expense.
+Corporate includes net realized and unrealized gains (losses) on investments, net investment income (loss), other income (loss) not incurred by the reportable segments, net foreign exchange gains (losses), general and administrative expenses not incurred by the reportable segments, amortization of intangible assets, interest expense, and income tax expense, expense (benefit).